pipelight/doc.pipelight/other_topics/why_detailed.md

 ### Chapter 1 - The harder the fall

+#### My Requirements

-I needed something I can install quickly, and run as is with no further config or environnement set-up like `apt-get install pipelight` and `pipelight run`
+I needed something I can install quickly as typing `pacman -S tool` and play with it with `tool run` with no further environment configuration.

+I like to see what happens on my computer with full transparency, so I needed a tool that runs a good reporting system.
+If a VM or a container is twisted I need to know it.
+If a network is brought up I want to know.

+And something fast that runs as close to the kernel as possible.

+#### The state of automation in 2023

-I have been using and tweaking the existing CI/CD tools but none of them was nearly good enough.
+I have been using and tweaking the existing CI/CD and automation tools but faced difficulties.

 - Did I really have to trade my privacy for simplicity?
 - The software transparency for simplicity?